ocaml-community/awesome-ocaml/README.md

 - [Mascot](http://mascot.x9c.fr/) - Mascot is a style-checker for OCaml sources
 - [pfff](https://github.com/facebook/pfff) – pfff is a set of tools and APIs to perform some static analysis, dynamic analysis, code visualizations, code navigations, or style-preserving source-to-source transformations such as refactorings on source code.
-- [infer](https://github.com/facebook/infer) - infer is a static analyzer for Java, C and Objective-C
-- [flow](https://github.com/facebook/flow) - flow is a static type checker for JavaScript
 - [Ocamllint](https://github.com/cryptosense/ocamllint) - Ocamllint detects common errors in OCaml code
 - [BetterErrors](https://github.com/npm-ml/BetterErrors) - BetterErrors improves error messages of the OCaml compiler (Make OCaml Errors Great Again.)
 - [SLAyer](https://github.com/Microsoft/SLAyer) - SLAyer is an automatic formal verification tool that uses separation logic to verify memory safety of C programs.

 ## Compilers and Compiler Tools